kevintruong/til/FileSystem/File-System,-Part-3:-Permissions.md

 # Remind Me What do Permissions mean again?

-Every file and directory has a set of 9 permission bits and a type field
-* r, permission to read the file
+Every file and directory has a set of 9 permission bits and a type field -r, permission to read the file
-* w, permission to write to the file
+-w, permission to write to the file
-* x, permission to execute the file
+-x, permission to execute the file

 chmod 777 <file>